-The 4 Best Paper for Acrylic Paint Right Now - Architecture Lab
+The 4 Best Paper For Acrylic Paint Right Now

 Experience

 We were pretty impressed with these Paper Pads when we first put it to the test.
-Measuring at about 12-inch by 9-inches and with a thickness of 125lb, these paper pads gave us a lot of leeway in what we could do with them.
+Measuring about 12 inches by 9 inches and with a thickness of 125lb, these paper pads gave us a lot of leeway in what we could do with them.

 These paper pads can hold almost any type of art medium, from acrylic paintings to charcoal and oil paintings to even decoupage, gouache.

 While you’d need no initial preparation if you’re planning on doing an acrylic painting, some advanced preparation is required if you’re looking to use watercolor paint or gouache.
-It’s advisable that you treat the paper first before painting using watercolor as that will go a long way in preventing warping of the paper.
+It’s advisable that you treat the paper first before painting using watercolor as that will go a long way in preventing the warping of the paper.

 - G22 Sheets in one pad, good value for money